Heirloom & Fine Flavour Cacao Beans

 We offer you the same fine-flavour beans we use in our own chocolate.

-Each cacao is the winner of multiple international golds.
+Each cacao is the winner of much acclaim from the fine flavour industry.

 We are offered a lot of samples at Solkiki and we request even more.